magicbell/react-native-push-info/CONTRIBUTING.md

 ## Development workflow

 This project is a monorepo managed using [Yarn workspaces](https://yarnpkg.com/features/workspaces).
-It contains the following packages:
+It contains the following packages in the `packages` folder:

-- The library package in the root directory.
+- `react-native-push-info`: The main library
-- An example app in the `example/` directory.
+- `example`: An example app, linking to that library

 To get started with the project, run `yarn` in the root directory to install the required dependencies for each package: